-Each employee shall receive a performance appraisal prepared by his/her immediate supervisor or Department Head at least annually.
+Each employee shall receive a performance appraisal prepared by their immediate supervisor or Department Head at least annually.
 The rater shall discuss the performance appraisal with the employee.
-The employee shall have the opportunity to provide his/her comments to be attached to the performance appraisal.
+The employee shall have the opportunity to provide their comments to be attached to the performance appraisal.
 The employee shall sign the performance appraisal and that signature shall only indicate that the employee has read the performance appraisal.
 A copy shall be provided to the employee at the time.